SasinduWijeratne/MTTKRP_FPGA/README.md

 We use FROSTT datasets (http://frostt.io/tensors/) for evaluation.

 ## Sample Experiments to conduct
-1. Generate FLYCOO format tensor.
+Step 1: Generate FLYCOO format tensor.
-    - Use the scripts in the FLYCOO with any FROSTT dataset
+    - Use the scripts in the FLYCOO with any FROSTT dataset (instructions are on the readme in FLYCOO Folder)

 2. Place and Route results of FPGA design
-    - After setting up the FPGA design on Vivado 2020.2 according to the instructions in the readme inside FPGA folder, run "Implementation" on Vivado software
+    - After setting up the FPGA design on Vivado 2020.2 according to the instructions in the readme inside FPGA folder, run "Implementation" on Vivado software (instructions are on the readme in FPGA folder)

 ## License